tudelft3d/geogeeks/docs/computer/packagemanager.md

     If we go to the [official gcc installation instructions](https://gcc.gnu.org/install/), the installation process is split up into 5 steps.
 These steps include a list of around 30 other pieces of software you will first need to install, and a page with more than 10.000 words about all the configuration options.
 Click the link above to see the installation instructions for yourself.

-    With the package manager Homebrew (MacOS) you can simply run
+    With the package manager Homebrew (macOS) you can simply run
     ```bash
     brew install gcc
     ```